ca2/.github/profile/windows.md

 * Right click the project "shared_app_simple_drawing" at "Solution Explorer" and click option "Set as Startup Project"
 * Click the play button to Run the shared_app_simple_drawing project

-It will take some time to build the framework and it will run the application.
+It will build the platform and the application and then run it.